thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-1/09-form-validation.desc.md

 |  $pristine |  ng-pristine |  Boolean that's true if the form/input has not been used yet. |
 |  $dirty |  ng-dirty |   Boolean that's true if the form/input has been used. |
 |  $touched |  ng-touched |  Boolean that's true if the input has been blurred |

+## Building your first form

+Lets take a look at the [angular-intro-to-validation](https://github.com/gSchool/angular-intro-to-validation) repository.
+Validation is very detailed oriented work, we will work through both examples to show how all the pieces interact together.
+These examples are in the `_dirty_pristine_touched`, and in the `_valid_invalid` folders.

+### Inline exercise
+- In the `_valid_invalid` folder,
+ - Add code so that validation errors only appear after the field has been changed.
+ - Add a validation message for when the email is not valid.

 ## Accessing and targeting our form and inputs